scottwinkler/terraform-provider-shell/README.md

 Since this provider is rather different than most other provider, it is recommended that you at least have some familiarity with the internals of Terraform before attempting to use this provider.

+**Note:** many people use this provider for wrapping APIs of resources that are not supported by existing providers.
+For an example of using this provider to manage a Github repo resource, see `examples/github-repo`

 ## Requirements

 -	[Terraform](https://www.terraform.io/downloads.html) 0.12.x